ruma/ruma/CONTRIBUTING.md

 ### Tracking Changes

-Add your changes to the [change log](CHANGELOG.md).
-If possible, try to find and denote the version of the spec that included the change you are making.
+If your changes affect the API of a user-facing crate (all except the `-macros` crates and `ruma-identifiers-validation`), add an entry about them to the change log (`CHANGELOG.md`) of that crate.
+Where applicable, try to find and denote the version of the spec that included the change you are making.

 ## Submitting PRs